MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Send-MailMessage.md

 ### -Credential
 Specifies a user account that has permission to perform this action.
-The default is the current user.
+If omitted, `Send-MailMessage` uses the credentials of the  current user.
+To send a message anonymously, use `-Credential Anonymous`.
+If the user specified does not have permission to send, `Send-MailMessage` returns an error.

 Type a user name, such as User01 or Domain01\User01.
 Or, enter a **PSCredential** object, such as one from the Get-Credential cmdlet.